MetabolicEngineeringGroupCBMA/old_site/index.md

 Our interest is metabolic engineering of baker's yeast [*Saccharomyces cerevisiae*](https://en.wikipedia.org/wiki/Saccharomyces_cerevisiae) for consumption of new types of substrates and production of new biotechnologically interesting molecules.
+You can see this yeast growing under a microscope in the image above.

 Specifically, we work on expanding the consumption of for efficient metabolism of new types of sugars as